brownerd/brownerd.github.io/_drafts/365-days-to-learn-js.md

 - Managing images is FUCKED
   - Are we really going to split an image into n a million fucking image sizes?
 Managing this in our code blows.
 And image bloat is insane.

-- Accesibility and Color Blindness settings toggle?
+- Accessibility and Color Blindness settings toggle?

 - Talk: History of BAD CSS [History of Style].
 (Inline on each page > Flash > stylesheets > over qualification > Standards/ Validated > Imports > One line declarations > OOCSS > Utility Classes > Compass > SASS > SCSS > BEM > PostCSS > Inline CSS > CSS Modules)